 Playful activities for one-year-olds

-Like what you’ve read so far?
+Looking for ideas to do with your one-year-old?
 Join my newsletter and grab my printable calendar of activities for one-year-olds!
 Check them off as you go along, or use the blank template to add your own ideas.
 Download it below—at no cost to you:

 Get more tips: